Quantum Complex-Valued Self-Attention Model: Methodology

-After the attention weights have been encoded, we introduce the weighted sum module, which uses independent CLCUs operations to perform a weighted sum on the generated weighted quantum states $\{\ket{S_j}\}_{j=0}^{M-1}$, forming the global quantum state $\ket{G}$:
+\textbf{Trainable Complex Weighted Sum}: After the attention weights have been encoded, we introduce the weighted sum module, which uses independent CLCUs operations to perform a weighted sum on the generated weighted quantum states $\{\ket{S_j}\}_{j=0}^{M-1}$, forming the global quantum state $\ket{G}$:

 where $\beta_j$ represents the trainable complex weight of the $j$-th quantum state $\ket{S_j}$.The magnitudes and phases of these coefficients can be dynamically adjusted through parameterized quantum gates.